saikrishna01-jpg/polygon-zkEVM/README.md

 zk circuit implementation using circom language and deploying on goerli chain to verify the proof

 ## Getting Started
-The project uses cirocom which requires rust environment which can be run on a wsl.
+The project uses circom which requires rust environment which can be run on a wsl.

 ### Executing program
-circum code is first written implementing the logic gate with the help of templates from the 'circumlib' library.
+circom code is first written implementing the logic gate with the help of templates from the 'circomlib' library.

 then the code is compiled generating r1cs file and wasm file.